• Skip to primary navigation

 • Olive oil or avocado oil - to help give the skin on these air fried potatoes that nice crisp texture.
 I don't recommend trying to make these potatoes oil free, they just don't crisp up enough when they cook.

-• Seasonings - I use Italian seasoning, salt, and pepper but you could also change these up to give them the flavour you prefer.
-Other great options include everything but the bagel seasoning, rosemary, paprika, onion seasoning, garlic seasoning, greek seasoning or lemon pepper seasoning.
+• Seasonings - I use Italian seasoning, sea salt, and ground black pepper but you could also change these up to give them the flavour you prefer.
+Other great options include everything but the bagel seasoning, rosemary, paprika, onion powder, garlic powder, chili powder, greek seasoning or lemon pepper seasoning.

 Step one:

-First, wash and dry the potatoes and then cut the potatoes into wedges.
+First, wash and dry the potatoes (you can use paper towels or tea towel to do this) and then cut the potatoes into wedges on a cutting board.

 Chopped potatoes on a cutting board with a knife beside them.